harttle/liquidjs/docs/source/tutorials/options.md

 Additionally, it can also be a custom cache implementation.
 See [Caching][caching] for details.

+## Partials/Layouts

+**root** is used to specify template directories for LiquidJS to lookup and read template files.
+Can be a single string and an array of strings.
+See [Render Files][render-file] for details.

+**layouts** is used to specify template directories for LiquidJS to lookup files for `{% layout %}`.
+Same format as `root` and will default to `root` if not specified.

+**partials** is used to specify template directories for LiquidJS to lookup files for `{% render %}` and `{% include %}`.
+Same format as `root` and will default to `root` if not specified.

+**relativeReference** is set to `true` by default to allow relative filenames.
+Note that relatively referenced files are also need to be within corresponding root.
+For example you can reference another file like `{% render ../foo/bar %}` as long as `../foo/bar` is also within `partials` directory.

 ## dynamicPartials

+> Note: for historical reasons, it's named dynamicPartials but it also works for layouts.

 **dynamicPartials** indicates whether or not to treat filename arguments in [include][include], [render][render], [layout][layout] tags as a variable.
 Defaults to `true`.
 For example, render the following snippet with scope `{ file: 'foo.html' }` will include the `foo.html`: